ibm-cloud-docs/direct-link/order-colocation.md

    - Select the routing option required for the connection.
    - Enter a valid ASN number from the range given in the information box for the BGP exchanges.

-   As you select or enter these values, you can see an approximate monthly charge in the right panel.
+   As you select or enter these values, you can see an approximate monthly charge in the right pane.
 6. You must agree to the [Master Service Agreement](https://cloud.ibm.com/classic/account/masterserviceagreement/getagreement){: external} before you can place the IBM Cloud Direct Link order.

       After you place your order, an IBM Support case number is generated.
 You can click the case number to view case details